qiyfoundation/Qiy-Scheme/README.md

 # What is the Qiy Scheme?
 The Qiy Scheme defines a framework for individual users, companies and governmental organisations to safely control and exchange personal data.

+The Qiy Scheme is maintained by members of the Qiy Foundation and contributors using a formal process with a review board.

+Approved content is published in the master branche and new content for review (and contributors) can be found in the default review branch.

 ## The Qiy Scheme Rulebook
 The Qiy Scheme Rulebook consists of a set of documents concerning governance, legal and technical issues.
 The evolution of the rules is a dynamic and continuous process.